“Electricity is really just organised lightning.” George Carlin

 - Don’t Overload – “You can’t use a hairdryer and a microwave in a caravan at the same time!”
 I know that my wisdom is almost infallible because some appliances, particularly anything that heats up, draw a lot of power.
 Site electricity, on the other hand, doesn’t supply a lot of power… If you switch on everything at once, your electricity supply will trip.
 As a bonus, you might trip all your neighbours’ supplies as well.
 Another piece of infallible wisdom – this is a sure-fire way to lose friends and alienate people – but you don’t need Caravan Confucius to tell you that!

 - More Info Needed.
-How to Avoid the Overload? – Appliances all have a power rating marked on them, which states how many Watts of power they draw.
+How to Avoid the Overload? – Electrical appliances all have a power rating marked on them, which states how many Watts of power they draw.
 A powerful hairdryer might use up 1500 Watts (1.5kW) of your allowance.
 A domestic kettle 2,000 Watts (2kW).
 If you switch them on together, you’re using 3.5kW.
 On a 2.2kW supply, that leaves you 1.3kW short, Johnny No-Mates!
+Click here for the Amps and Watts rating of common, domestic appliances.

 - Connecting Safely – would you walk around holding a live 220V electricity cable in your hand?
 Would you do so in the damp or rain?
 If the answer is “No” (and it should be!) you will see why it is best to connect your electricity cable to your caravan (which is not live) BEFORE you connect it to the EHU (Electrical Hook Up) bollard, which is.
 And disconnect from the bollard before the caravan!